 An orchard spraying scenario

-Picture this: An orchardist following an IPM protocol identifies a pest that poses an economic threat.
-This is no surprise because it’s an annual pest and spraying is only a matter of when, not if.
+Here’s a common situation: An orchardist following IPM identifies a pest that poses an economic threat.
+It’s an annual pest and spraying is really a matter of when, not if.
 The operation is 150 acres and runs three airblast sprayers; two have a tower and one does not.
 Multiple varieties are planted in several blocks on different rootstocks and they are at different stages of maturity.
-The newer blocks are trellised high density trees and the older blocks are semi-dwarfs on different row spacings.
-Just for fun, let’s imagine the pruning team hasn’t finished yet, so some trees are not pruned.
+The newer blocks are trellised high density trees and the older blocks are semi-dwarfs on different row spacing.
+Let’s also imagine the pruning team hasn’t finished yet, so some trees are not pruned.

-Our protagonist recognizes that this label is vague, and elects to rely on what has worked historically: A water-soluble pouch is dropped into each tank (close enough), and each sprayer operator is instructed to drive at an efficient speed (get it done because rain is coming), spraying until the tank is empty (which means they must have hit the target).
-If a tank is running low before the job is done, speed up and stretch it.
-If the spray is overshooting a younger planting, turn off the top nozzles.
+The orchardist recognizes that the label is vague, and elects to rely on what has worked historically: A water-soluble pouch is dropped into each tank (dose is close enough), and each sprayer operator is instructed to drive at an efficient speed (get it done because rain is coming), spraying until the tank is empty.
+They say that if a tank is running low before the job is done, speed up and stretch it.
+If the spray is overshooting a younger planting, they suggest turning off the top nozzles and/or driving faster.

 Beyond the immediate impact on efficiency, variability makes it difficult to diagnose pesticide effectiveness.
-As an example, there was a scab outbreak in Ontario a few years ago that elicited questions about timing, weather, product choice and resistance.
-There was very little attention given to spray coverage, which in my mind should have been the first question if only to eliminate it as a potential culprit.
+As an example, there was a scab outbreak in Ontario in 2009 that elicited questions about timing, weather, product choice and resistance.
+There was very little attention given to spray coverage, which to my mind should have been the first question if only to eliminate it as a potential culprit.
 This is because each operation interprets labels differently, and very few confirm coverage in any quantifiable way.
-This practice makes it difficult to identify a cause when crop protection fails.
+This practice makes it more difficult to identify a cause when crop protection fails.